 1.0312 Exclusive agriculture zoning district (EA).
 The exclusive agriculture (EA) zoning district provides for the conservation of natural resources while maintaining and enhancing a diverse, economically viable, commercial agricultural base.
 This district provides for land uses that are integral to the continuance of agriculture and that may be agriculturally related or compatible with nearby farm operations.
-This district is certified under Ch.
+This district is intended to be certified under Ch.
 91, Wis.
 Stats.
 The regulations shall be administered to limit the uses of land to those which are permitted by Ch.
 91, Wis.
 Stats.

 1.0313 Agricultural Enterprise District (AE).
 The agricultural enterprise (AE) zoning district provides for land uses which support agriculture such as feed, seed, agricultural research, irrigation, livestock breeders and auction operations.
 The district provides for rural-based business activity which sustains a healthy and vibrant farm economy.
+This district is not intended to be certified under Ch.
+91, Wis.
+Stats.